 Web development, also known as website development, refers to the tasks associated with creating, building, and maintaining websites and web applications that run online on a browser.
 It may, however, also include web design, web programming, and database management.

-What Exactly Is Web Development?
+What Exactly is Web Development?

 Web development is closely related to the job of designing the features and functionality of websites and apps (often called “web design”), but the “web development” term is usually reserved for the actual construction and programming of websites and apps.

-Think of all the websites you have used over the years – Web Developers built those sites, making sure they functioned properly and performed in ways that allowed for a great user experience.
+Think of all the web pages you have used over the years – Web Developers built those sites, making sure they functioned properly and performed in ways that allowed for a great user experience.
 Web Developers do this by writing lines of code, using a variety of programming languages, which vary depending on the tasks they are performing and the platforms they are working on.

 What Are the Most Common Programming Languages?

 The most common programming languages involved in web development are: